microsoft/azure-pipelines-tasks/Tasks/IISWebAppDeployment/README.md

 # IIS Web Application Deployment

+## **Important Notice**
+The preview IIS Web Application Deployment task has been **shipped as an extension for Visual Studio Team Services**, and is available in the marketplace as [**IIS Web App Deployment Using WinRM**](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.iiswebapp).
+The SQL Server Database Deployment task will be also added to the extension in the next update.
+VSTS accounts that are using these preview tasks should move to the extension. **All future enhancements to the IIS Web App Deployment task or to the SQL Server Database Deployment task will be provided in the extension.**

 ## Overview

 The task is used to deploy a web application or a website to IIS web server and to create or update websites and application pools, and the underlying technologies used by the task is [Web Deploy](http://www.iis.net/downloads/microsoft/web-deploy) and [AppCmd.exe](http://www.iis.net/learn/get-started/getting-started-with-iis/getting-started-with-appcmdexe).
 Web Deploy packages the web application content, configuration and any other artifacts like registry, GAC assemblies etc. that can be used deployment.
 If the package needs to be redeployed to a different environment, configuration values within the package can be parameterized during deployment without requiring modifications to the packages themselves.
 Web deploy works with IIS 7, IIS 7.5, IIS 8, and IIS 8.5.
 AppCmd.exe is the single command line tool for managing IIS 7 and above.
 It exposes all key server management functionality through a set of intuitive management objects that can be manipulated from the command line or from scripts.